xlasne/Quantwm/README.md

 ```

 - Your Model shall have a root class, containing all the monitored properties.
-This root class shall have the additional QWRoot_S protocol, and be a class, not a struct.
+This root class shall have the additional QWRoot_S protocol (for model generation), and be a class, not a struct.

 ```swift
 class DataModel : QWRoot_S, QWNode_S  {